New escape mechanism for t-vim

 these files have no specifications for identifying or ignoring content inside

-and /ETEX
+/BTEX and /ETEX tags.

 I had always been reluctant to add such a feature because I did not see a